 There are multiple ways to do this but you need to decide on a few things first.
 Do you want to work with someone locally who can meet with you in person or do you want to expand nationally where you will often deal with them only in email?
 You can also consider what the future relationship will become when you need websites and print material.
 A local designer sometimes will fit the bill better if you need to meet in person, but that’s not as critical with Skype and Google Hangouts available.

-Look at their portfolio
+Look at the designer’s portfolio

 This is essential.
 If you find a designer who only deals with sports logo but you want a logo designed for a jewelry store, there is a good chance the logo will not be what you expect when finished.
 It is very important to match the portfolio to the logo designer.
 Don’t only look at the craftsmanship but also the mood the designer works with.
 Do they have a happy colorful feel to each design?
 Is their portfolio full of desaturated corporate colors?
 Perhaps it’s a dark and moody portfolio.
 Match the artists look and feel to what you are expecting.